Blog/News/Immigration/Legal Avenues

 Broken process leads to waste and growing backlogs

-Most employment-based green card recipients are already in the United States and adjust from a different status, like a temporary H-1B work visa.12 While waiting in the backlog, these individuals are limited in their ability to travel abroad or change their job or their employer, and are subject to changing immigration policies.
-Their children risk aging out of their dependent status if they turn 21 while waiting, and spouses face barriers to work.
+Most employment-based green card recipients are already in the United States and adjust from a different status, like a temporary H-1B work visa.aging out of their dependent status if they turn 21 while waiting, and spouses face barriers to work.
 Aspiring immigrants in the backlog today might have to wait more than 50 years to receive their green cards.

-If extended back to 1992, recapture could provide more than 220,000 previously unused green cards for aspiring immigrants stuck in the backlogs
+If extended back to 1992, recapture could provide many hundreds of thousands of green cards for individuals in backlogs, depending on how they are calculated.”

 Solution: Green card recapture and fix the formula